mouneeshwarip/furry-folks-foundation/README.md

 * As a visitor, I want to:

-1. Navigate effortlessly through the website to learn about available pet adoption opportunities, educational resources, and ways to get involved.
+1. Navigate effortlessly through the website to learn about available pet adoption opportunities and ways to get involved.
 2. Find easily accessible contact information to inquire about pet adoption, volunteering, or making donations.

 * As a returning visitor, I want to:

-1. Discover newly listed pets available for adoption, ensuring that I have access to the latest information.
-2. Explore updated content about the Furry Folks Foundation's achievements, initiatives, and success stories, reinforcing my continued support and involvement with the organization.
+1. Engage with adoption and volunteering activities by filling the respective forms and providing my data for the same.

 ## Design

 ### Website Structure
 Furry Folks Foundation website is a five pages site: Home Page, Volunteer Page, Adoption Page, Contact Page and Thanks Page.
 The default loading page is the Home Page and it is linked to the other pages by a button.
-The Home Page has 6 sections: (1)
-Header, (2) Quote section, (3) Hero video , (4) About us section, (5) success stories, (6) Footer.
+The Home Page has 6 sections: (1) Header, (2) Quote section, (3) Hero video , (4) Our Mission section, (5) success stories, (6) Footer.
 This page, is linked to all the pages in the website by the Navigation Menu on the top.
-The Volunteer Page has the Menu at the top and 2 sections: (1) Volunteer opportunities , (2) Volunteer Experiences (3) Footer.
-The Adoption page has 3 sections (1) Banner (2) Adoption Form (3)Footer.
-The Contact Page has 2 sections (1) Contact Form (2) Footer.
-The Thanks Page has two sections: (1) 'Thanks' message and (2) Footer.
+The Volunteer Page has the Menu at the top and 4 sections: (1) Header (2) Volunteer opportunities , (3) Volunteer Experiences (4) Footer.
+The Adoption page has 4 sections: (1) Header (2) Banner (3) Adoption Form (4)Footer.
+The Contact Page has 3 sections: (1) Header (2) Contact Form (3) Footer.
+The Thanks Page has 3 sections: (1) Header (2) 'Thanks' message and (3) Footer.

 #### Colour Scheme
  ![Home Page](assets/images-and-videos/colorpal.jpeg)